department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ### How do I get these benefits?

-You’ll need to apply for benefits.
+You’ll need to file a claim for benefits.

-**You can apply in 1 of 3 ways:**
+**You can file a claim in 1 of 3 ways:**

-- [Apply online at eBenefits](http://www.ebenefits.va.gov).
+- [File a claim online at eBenefits](http://www.ebenefits.va.gov).
 Be sure to note that you’re applying for 1 or more of the presumed Camp Lejeune illnesses, and attach evidence (like a doctor’s report or medical test results), **or**
 - [Get help from an accredited representative, like a Veterans Service Officer (VSO)](/disability-benefits/apply/help/), **or**
 - [Get help at a VA regional benefit office](/facilities/)

-**When you apply, you’ll also need to give us:**
+**When you file a claim, you’ll also need to give us:**

 - Your military records showing you served at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987 while on active duty, or in the National Guard or Reserves, **and**